 Mark Filip is a partner in Kirkland's Chicago and Washington, D.C. offices.
-At Kirkland, Filip leads the Firm's government enforcement defense and internal investigations group, and he serves as one of 15 members of the Firm's worldwide management committee.
-Most of his representations are confidentially resolved; however, his public representations include leading BP's defense in the Department of Justice's criminal investigation resulting from the Deepwater Horizon oil rig explosion and oil spill in the Gulf of Mexico.
-He also publicly represents a number of pharmaceutical and medical device manufacturers in civil and criminal investigations concerning products with annual sales in excess of $1 billion.
-Filip leads internal investigations for a wide-array of clients, which involve their activities in numerous countries around the world.
-He also counsels clients on the adequacy of their internal controls and compliance regimes concerning issues such as the FCPA and related anti-bribery laws, OFAC, and AML issues.
-Filip has an active securities fraud defense practice for clients in a wide variety of industries, including health care, defense contracting, and metals and mining.
+At Kirkland, Mark leads the Firm's government enforcement defense and internal investigations group, and he serves as one of 15 members of the Firm's worldwide management committee.
+Most of his representations are confidentially resolved without any adverse government enforcement action.
+His public representations include leading BP's defense in the Department of Justice's criminal investigation resulting from the Deepwater Horizon oil rig explosion and oil spill in the Gulf of Mexico.
+He also publicly represents a number of multinational pharmaceutical, life sciences, and medical device manufacturers in civil and criminal investigations concerning products with annual sales in excess of $1 billion.
+Mark leads internal investigations for a wide-array of clients, which involve their activities in numerous countries around the world.
+These clients include one of the largest multi-national financial institutions in the world, as well as Fortune 500 companies involved in diverse industries—including oil and natural gas, financing services, mining, defense contracting, agricultural production, heavy infrastructure, and risk-management and consulting.
+He also counsels clients on the adequacy of their internal controls and compliance regimes concerning issues such as the FCPA and related anti-bribery laws, OFAC, AML, and data privacy regimes.
+Mark also has an active securities fraud defense practice for clients in a variety of industries, including health care, metals and mining, and defense contracting.

 Prior to serving as Deputy Attorney General, Mark spent four years as a federal judge in the U.S. District Court for the Northern District of Illinois after being confirmed 96-0 by the U.S. Senate.
 During his tenure as a judge in Chicago, Mark presided over a full docket of federal civil and criminal cases, including lawsuits concerning securities law, antitrust and other competition issues, health care law, intellectual property, and commercial law disputes.
 Mark also presided over numerous class-action cases and served as a judge in multidistrict litigation (MDL) proceedings.